ULY12EAW - Air conditioner SHARP - Free user manual and instructions

 In order to improve cooling efficiency, the heat discharge pipe should be as short as possible and flat without curve to ensure smooth heat discharge.
 The discharge pipe is suggested to be installed according to below figure.

-natural_image Simple line drawing of a vertical pipe with a small object inside, connected to a vertical support (no text or symbols)
+Simple line drawing of a vertical pipe with a small object inside, connected to a vertical support.

 Discharge pipe can be installed based on user's requirement, while installation form as shown below should be avoided as it may lead to non-uniform exhaust.

-natural_image Diagram of a curved pipe system with a cross mark and labeled components (no text or symbols present)
+Diagram of a curved pipe system with a cross mark and labeled components.

 - If the length of the heat discharge pipe is less than 1 meter.
 It is recommended to use it with shortest length.